Wall Fellowships

 Funds may be used to support the direct costs of research and will follow the Tri-Agency Guide on Financial Administration of grant funding, as well as infrastructure (e.g., field equipment, lab equipment, etc.) as permitted by CFI guidelines.
 In addition, funds may be used for teaching buy out – support for this must be confirmed by the appropriate Unit Head and Dean.

-To apply for a Wall Fellowship, starting May 6, 2024, applicants must log in to VPRI’s online application system UBC Research + Innovation Apply using their campus wide login (CWL), and follow the instructions provided.
+To apply for a Wall Fellowship, applicants must log in to VPRI’s online application system, UBC Research + Innovation Apply, using their campus wide login (CWL), and follow the instructions provided.
 Once the full application has been initiated, the applicant may invite others with a CWL to contribute (e.g., administrators, grant facilitators, etc.) using the “add collaborator” button located in the left side block.

 Applications can be saved and completed at a later date before final submission and can be downloaded as a PDF at any time.
 Each section must be marked as complete before the application can be submitted.
 Only the primary applicant is able to submit.